Five steps to building the Digital Office – tips from Fujitsu Forum 2017

 5. User experience is always king

-As I have reflected on the session, I have realised that the real heart of Steve’s advice can be boiled down to this: people should be at the heart of any organization.
+As I have reflected on the session, I have realized that the real heart of Steve’s advice can be boiled down to this: people should be at the heart of any organization.

 This could mean the customer, or the employee who uses the tech.